-Current law levies solid waste disposal fees to provide funding to pay specified costs that are incurred by the Environmental Protection Agency.
+Continuing law levies solid waste disposal fees to provide funding to pay specified costs that are incurred by the Environmental Protection Agency.
 The owner or operator of a solid waste disposal facility must collect the fees as a trustee for the state and file with the Director of Environmental Protection monthly returns indicating the total tonnage of solid wastes received for disposal at the facility and the total amount of the fees collected.
 Not later than 30 days after the last day of the month to which a return applies, the owner or operator must mail it to the Director together with the fees.
 However, an owner or operator may request an extension of not more than 30 days for filing the return and remitting the fees if specified conditions are met, including approval by the Director.

-Currently, if the fees are not remitted within 60 days after the last day of the month during which they were collected, the owner or operator must pay a late penalty of 50% of the amount of the fees for each month that they are late.
-The bill instead provides that if the fees are not remitted within 30 days after the last day of the month during which they were collected or are not remitted by the last day of an approved extension, the owner or operator must pay the late penalty.
+Under prior law, if the fees were not remitted within 60 days after the last day of the month during which they were collected, the owner or operator was required to pay a late penalty of 50% of the amount of the fees for each month that they were late.
+The act instead provides that if the fees are not remitted within 30 days after the last day of the month during which they were collected or are not remitted by the last day of an approved extension, the owner or operator must pay the late penalty.